exakat/exakat-docs/Reference/Rules/Exceptions/CaughtExceptions.rst

 Caught Exceptions
 +++++++++++++++++

   This rule collects the exceptions used in catch clause.
 Those are the caught exceptions.

+Caught exceptions might be thrown from within the code, or from an outside library.

 .. code-block:: php